Particle Ratios within a statistically corrected hadron resonance gas model and EPOS event-generator at AGS, SPS, RHIC and LHC Energies: Used Models

-EPOSlhc was designed for cosmic ray air showers, but it could also be used for pp- and AA-collisions at SPS, RHIC, and LHC energies.
-Moreover, EPOSlhc applies simpler treatments for heavy-ion collisions near the end of their evolutions, allowing it to be used for minimal bias in hadron interactions in nuclear collisions \cite{pierog2015epos}.
-EPOSlhc is considered as a parton model with several parton-parton interactions which lead to different parton ladders.
-It gives good estimates for particle production, multiple scattering of partons, cross-section evaluations, shadowing and screening through splitting, and different integrated effects of hot and dense matter are all provided with robust estimates.
+EPOSlhc was initially developed for cosmic ray air showers, but it can also be used for pp- and AA-collisions at energies from SPS to LHC.
+It utilizes reduced-order treatments for heavy-ion collisions close to the end of their development, allowing for the least amount of bias in hadron interactions in nuclear collisions \cite{pierog2015epos}.
+EPOSlhc functions as a parton model, combining many parton-parton interactions that result in various parton ladders.
+Particle production, multiple parton scattering, cross-section measurements, splitting-based shadowing and screening, and different combined effects of hot and dense matter are all provided with robust estimates.